 We can also offer case management.

-Case managers can help you manage your mental health needs.Case management is covered for every CHNW member.
+Case managers can help you manage your behavioral health needs.Case management is covered for every CHNW member.
 Our case managers can help you schedule and keep appointments, manage medication, and more.
 Learn about case managers.

 You can get help right now.If you’re not ready to find a dedicated provider, but you know you need help, that’s okay.
 These emergency and medical advice help lines are available 24 hours a day, seven days a week.